cwoac/TTANR/README.md

 ### Quickstart

 download `ttanr_gui.exe` from the [releases](https://github.com/cwoac/TTANR/releases/latest).
 Run it, enter a [netrunnerdb](http://netrunnerdb.com/) deck id, click go.
 Run Tabletop Simulator and look in the chest for the deck.
-Optionally, create `cards/ANR/corp-back.png` and `cards/ANR/runner-back.png` (ideally at 300x419) *before* importing your deck to get fancy card backs.

 ### Usage

 For the cli, use either `ttanr.exe` or `python ttanr.py`; for the gui, `ttanr_gui.exe` or `python ttanr_gui.py`